exist2021/A2A/content/page/Does everyone have a price?.md

 ---
+date: 2021-12-18
+category:
+- Society
+tags:
+- corruption
 title: Does everyone have a price?
-category: Society
-date: 18 Dec 2021
-tags:
+categories:
-categories: Society
+- Society
 lastMod: 2022-07-21
 ---
 ## How to Buy a person.